How to transfer files using SSH

 3. Using SCP

-The final way to transfer files is using the SCP command.
-This is my least favorite as it does not use a GUI, however this is the most robust way.
+The final way to transfer files is by using the SCP command.
+This is my least favorite as it does not use a GUI, however, this is the most robust way.
 When copying large files using SCP you can't tell the progress.

 Syntax: